 The J.C.
 Penney Story

 You might remember when J.C.
 Penney had the bright idea to eliminate discounts from their stores.
-The story highlights the importance of discount to customers.
+The story highlights the importance of discounts to customers.

 This means the listed price on J.C.
 Penney was basically meaningless.
 So the CEO got the bright idea.
 Instead of signing a check for 14 dollars and marking it down to six, we’ll just sell the shirt for seven without a discount.